REACHING MINORITY AUDIENCES

 - Radio was much less expensive than TV to produce and distribute

-MOD´s national staff, under the leadership of Susanne Cale Young, created compelling radio messages that would resonate with its primary audiences for the campaign – moms, dads, African-American and Hispanic parents.
+MOD´s national staff created compelling radio messages that would resonate with its primary audiences for the campaign – moms, dads, African-American and Hispanic parents.
 PSAs were produced for each of these audiences which told poignant stories about how premature births affected their families and the help they received from March of Dimes.

-Two other tactics were employed to engage radio stations – an aggressive promotional effort and the endorsement of Clear Channel´s as a campaign partner.
+Two other tactics were employed to engage radio stations – an aggressive promotional effort and the endorsement of Clear Channel Communications as a campaign partner.

 To help spread the word about the campaign, Goodwill Communications created a special EmailGram that had the radio PSAs embedded in it as a live link, permitting recipients to listen to the spots.
-We then compiled websites and sent the Mailgram via email to those reaching mothers, fathers, African-American and Spanish audiences.
+We then compiled a list of minority websites and sent the Mailgram via email to those reaching mothers, fathers, African-American and Spanish audiences.